 To make this chili in a slow cooker or Crockpot:

-If you accidentally made your chili too spicy there are a few ways you can tame down the heat including adding more tomatoes to dilute the chili, adding coconut milk, adding a bit of honey or maple syrup, adding sour cream, cream or milk, or adding plain yogurt.
+If you accidentally made your chili too spicy there are a few ways you can decrease the heat including adding more tomatoes to dilute the chili, adding coconut milk, adding a bit of honey or maple syrup, adding sour cream, heavy cream or milk, or plain yogurt.

-This chili is delicious served as is but you could also top it with chopped cilantro, sliced avocado, crushed crackers, or grated cheese.
-Chili also pairs perfectly with coleslaw, biscuits, corn bread, garlic bread and toast.
-You could also serve it on a bun and eat it like a sandwich or serve it over rice, cauliflower rice, or zucchini noodles.
+This ground pork chili is delicious served as is but you could also top it with chopped cilantro, sliced avocado, crushed crackers, or grated cheese.
+Chili also pairs well with sugar free coleslaw, almond flour biscuits, grain free corn bread muffins, garlic bread, or the best gluten-free cornbread.
+You could also serve it on a bun and eat it like a sandwich.

 Yes!
 To make this into a vegan chili use a vegan ground meat instead of ground pork.